 Mortgage Surety Bonds

-A mortgage bond or mortgage broker bond is an insurance policy that guarantees that the mortgage broker will fulfill their obligations to their clients.
+A mortgage bond is an insurance policy that guarantees that the mortgage broker will fulfill their obligations to their clients.
 Mortgage surety bonds are required by law, although the type of bond a broker will need may vary from one state to the next.
 They are essentially put in place to protect consumers who are in the process of obtaining mortgages for their homes, and mortgage brokers need them if they are to be licensed in their state.
 Most mortgage professionals will require a bond, but the actual requirements may vary from state to state.
 It will be up to you to determine what kind of mortgage bond you will need, but there are also enough resources to help you make that decision.

 How Does a Mortgage Surety Bond Work?